deepcausality-rs/deep_causality/dcl_data_structures/docs/ArrayGrid.md

 The exact adjustment for temporal-spatial data depends on the actual structure of the representative structure.
-Theoretically, a tensor would be the preferred data structure to do so because a tensor allowing for multi-dimensional adjustment representation with just a sin-gle structure.
+Theoretically, a tensor would be the preferred data structure to do so because a tensor allowing for multi-dimensional adjustment representation with just a single structure.
 In practice, however, tensors incur a non-trivial overhead leading to a significant performance penalty especially on low (<5) dimensional data.
 For adjusting values in a context graph, no more than a 4D matrix is expected in practice hence a tensor really is unnecessary.
 The root cause of the tensor performance problem comes from its complex object model that increases the number of CPU